 - This installation instruction booklet

 - Local gas fitting regulations

 - Municipal building codes

 - Electrical wiring regulations

 - Any other relevant statutory regulations.

-- AS/NZS 5601.1:2013 Gas Installations
+- The latest version of AS/NZS 5601.1 Gas Installations

 WARNING:

 This appliance must be installed by a qualified person.
 Replacement of the appliance mains supply cord should only be made by the manufacturer, its service agent, or a similarly qualified person.